apriorit/FindWiX/README.md

 Take a look at the [samples](samples/) folder to see how to use [FindWiX](https://github.com/apriorit/FindWiX).

 # License
-[FindWiX](https://github.com/apriorit/FindWiX) is licensed under the OSI-approved 3-clause BSD license.
+[Apriorit](http://www.apriorit.com/) released [FindWiX](https://github.com/apriorit/FindWiX) under the OSI-approved 3-clause BSD license.
 You can freely use it in your commercial or opensource software.

 # Version History